Summary of Clement Greenberg

-Clement Greenberg and Important Artists and Artworks
+Ideas and Analysis by Clement Greenberg of Important Artists and Artworks

 This early painting by Piet Mondrian is a wonderful precursor to abstraction.
 It's also a strong example of what Greenberg considers the avant-garde, or the opposite of kitsch.
 Here, Mondrian is playing with space, color and shapes in a new way, and therefore avoids painting something that is predictable.
 According to Greenberg, something like Composition in Brown and Gray is daring and esoteric (avant-garde), not mechanical or formulaic (kitsch).